 Re-Accreditation Assessment September 2017

-Just like hospitals, colleges, and other organizations have accreditation programs, police accreditation assures our communities that their police department meets the standards of their field.
+Just like hospitals, colleges, and other organizations have accreditation programs, accreditation assures our communitiy that the department meets the standards of their field.

-- Accreditation assures the operational readiness of the Campus Police Department.
+- Accreditation assures the operational readiness of the Public Safety and Service department.

 - Accreditation assures that the department's policies and procedures and rules and regulations are in line with modern professional standards.